hashicorp/terraform/website/source/docs/backends/config.html.md

 With a partial configuration, the remaining configuration is expected as part of the [initialization](/docs/backends/init.html) process.
-There are two ways to supply the remaining configuration:
+There are a few ways to supply the remaining configuration:

   * **Interactively**: Terraform will interactively ask you for the required values.
 Terraform will not ask you for optional values.